UniMath/agda-unimath/src/foundation/uniqueness-truncation.lagda.md

+---
-# Uniqueness of the truncations
+title: Uniqueness of the truncations
+---

 ```agda
 {-# OPTIONS --without-K --exact-split #-}